browserengineering/book/book/browsersandweb.md

 This book explains how to build a simple web rendering engine plus browser shell, as well as many details about advanced features and the architecture of a real browser’s rendering engine.
-From this you will learn what is easy and what is hard in these engines: which algorithms are easy to understand, and which are tricky and subtle to get right; what makes a browser fast, and what makes it slow; and all the core concepts you need to understand to predict the behavior of a real-world browser.
+From this you will learn what is easy and what is hard in these engines: which algorithms are simple, and which are tricky; what makes a browser fast, and what makes it slow; and all the core concepts you need to understand to predict the behavior of a real-world browser.
 After reading all of it, you should be able to dig into the source code for a real browser’s rendering engine and